-- a.
-Carriers and clerks must notify the supervisor of the number of excess pieces or shortage of pieces needed for coverage on each route. - b.
-In the case of excess pieces, carriers or clerks must not deliver more than one piece to the same addressee.
-However, a sufficient number of pieces must be left for individual customers at bulk drop points.
-See 491.225 for procedures governing delivery to bulk drop points.
+a.
+Carriers and clerks must notify the supervisor of the number of excess pieces or shortage of pieces needed for coverage on each route.

+b.

-- c.
+- 491.225 for procedures governing delivery to bulk drop points. c.
 In the case of shortage, carriers or clerks must make all possible deliveries until the supply is exhausted, noting where delivery ended. - d.
 The supervisor will transfer excess pieces, as available within the office, to routes that receive an insufficient number of pieces. - e.
 Postmasters or other delivery unit managers will then contact the district congressional mailings coordinator to report the number of excess pieces or additional pieces needed for coverage, by specific route, Post Office box section, or general delivery indicator. - f.
 The district congressional mailings coordinator will take necessary action to transfer pieces for offices reporting excess to those needing additional pieces. - g.
 The district congressional mailings coordinator will also advise the local congressional office of any substantial excess or shortage of pieces received, by ZIP Code and carrier route, Post Office box section, or general delivery indicator.
 Assurance of total coverage must be given to the congressional office.
 The coordinator will obtain and follow instructions for disposal of the excess pieces from the congressional office.
 Excess pieces of simplified address congressional mailings must not be mailed to Postal Service Headquarters or to the Washington, DC, Post Office. - h.
 If the situation cannot be resolved, the congressional mailings coordinator must immediately contact the appropriate Government Relations representative at Postal Service Headquarters. - i.
 Where there is substantial difference between the number of pieces received and the number required for carrier routes, Post Office box sections, or general delivery, the congressional mailings coordinator must advise the district address management office.
 That office will compare the information provided by the coordinator with the Congressional District Deliveries Report database for the congressional district(s) involved and make any necessary corrections to the database. - j.
 Records must be kept as indicated in 491.3.